Isamu Oguni President and CEO

 This philosophy entails that although it is important for businesses to increase their profits, they should not pursue only their gains, but also satisfy the sellers and the buyers.
 This philosophy is that by doing so, they will contribute to society, which would benefit their businesses.

-For example, if we apply this to our business, when we purchase parts, no one would sell us molds when we order it unless they trust us.
+For example, if we apply this to our business, when we purchase parts, no one will sell us molds when we order it unless they trust us.
 So, if you want to expand a business sustainably, you should not think “the person buying the product is the most important,” but you should value both the buyer and the seller in the same way.

 Our Group, headquartered in Shiga Prefecture, has added its unique interpretation to the Ohmi merchants' “Sampo Yoshi,” which is “the Optex-style Sampo Yoshi: good for oneself, good for the involved parties, and good for society.”